Women in the Wild the 4 Month Journey

 How it works:

 · I will bring you to my favorite places in the Blue Ridge Mountains.
-We will experience the forest moving from the reflective time of winter, into the blossoming of Spring, and at different times of the day and night.
+We will experience the forest moving from the letting go time of Fall, into the inward reflective time of Winter, and at different times of the day and night.
 Each location has special and different qualities, but each has privacy, and is wild and natural… just as you are!

 Skills you will develop in your nature as my ally practice: